Last Updated on March 10, 2023

 The downside to this option is that puppies can be quite expensive, as most breeders price Dachshund pups around $1,000.

-How to find a reputable Dachshund breeder and avoid puppy mills
+How to find reputable Dachshund breeders and avoid puppy mills

 Dachshund breeders with good ethics will provide background on their dogs’ pedigrees, temperaments, and even their grandparents and will have done a lot of legwork to determine a good pairing.

-Backyard breeders who sell Doxie puppies for an unreasonably low price should be avoided.
+Backyard breeders who sell Doxies for an unreasonably low price should be avoided.

 There’s a chance that these breeders might not perform the expensive health checks that reputable breeders perform.

-Although this might initially be cheaper, it can cost you much more in terms of money and heartache.
+Although this might initially be cheaper, it can let you spend much more in terms of money and heartache.

-The Doxie puppies in puppy mills are also not generally given the best living conditions and health care because these unethical breeders are only interested in making money and don’t care about the living conditions of their dogs.
+The Dachshunds in puppy mills are also not generally given the best living conditions and health care because these unethical breeders are only interested in making money and don’t care about the living conditions of their dogs.

 What Does It Cost to Rescue and Adopt a Dachshund?